Last updated on January 27th, 2026 at 04:18 pm

 Let’s walk through this end-to-end playwright tutorial for test automation to help you start quickly with NodeJS(JavaScript).

-Before we dive into Playwright automation, let’s make sure your environment is ready.
+Before we dive into Playwright automation end-to-end testing, let’s make sure your environment is ready.
 You’ll need two main tools: 1) Visual Studio Code (VS Code) and 2) Node.js (JavaScript Runtime).

 VS Code is a lightweight, free code editor developed by Microsoft.
 It works perfectly with Playwright and offers tons of extensions for testing, debugging, and code completion.